Autobiography

 It was my best friend, A, who inspired me to enter the world of expression.
 I admired his dazzling figure and followed him.
 Then I met many people through my expressions.

 I admired Monet so much that I studied painting in earnest.
-First, I went to a children's painting class.
-But it was very dull because it was meant to be for kindergarteners.
-Anyway, I wanted to hone my skills.
+First, I wanted to hone my skills.
 That is when I discovered a culture center.
 I decided to go to a watercolor painting class that was for older adults who had retired.
 The average age of the students around me was about seventy-five years old, and I was the only one learning at age twelve.
 I was amazed at how well the old people’s hobby range of painting seemed very professional.
 The teacher was also a working artist who graduated from the Tokyo University of the Arts.
 He taught me the art of painting as well as he did the adults.
 I loved that environment and always looked forward to the lessons every other Sunday.
 As a result of this experience and instruction, I learned how to paint in earnest for three years in junior high school.

 I always wanted to learn at where Monet did.
 This was never possible for me, but I attended a high school in Paris where I could learn French.
 I went to France for the first time in the spring of my freshman year of high school.
 It was also the first time I could finally see that painting of Monet’s.
 I was able to see Impression, Sunrise in person!
 I was so moved that I cried.
 I tried to calm down, but I could not stop crying and the security guards supported me and took me to a rest area.
 That is how affected I was by this painting, and eventually all of the other paintings that were created during this period.
 There was a light in that picture that was completely different from what I had seen on the screen in the game.
 It was the first time I had ever cried looking at a painting, which surprised me.